-Studiosity offers free online after hours learning support to all first year Otago Polytechnic students and students in a distance learning programme.
+Studiosity offers free online after-hours learning support to Otago Polytechnic learners in their first year of study and to learners in a distance learning programme.

-You have six sessions allocated to you for semester two 2020 so that you can develop your writing skills throughout the first year of your course, or if you are a distance learner.
+You have six sessions allocated to you each semester so that you can develop your writing skills.
 Use these sessions to upload your written work for feedback or access the connect live session with questions regarding academic writing or core skills, such as maths and biology.

 You can access Studiosity by clicking on the Studiosity link under My Moodle courses on the Student Hub.

 Or click on the Studiosity course on your Moodle dashboard (see below).

 If you don't have access to Studiosity, and you are a first year student or distance learner, please contact Student Success.

 Upload a written task that you are working on and get constructive feedback within 24 hours.
 Get feedback on your spelling, punctuation, grammar, clarity of expression and structure of your writing.
 This service does not check whether you have covered your learning outcomes or your marking schedule.
 You do not need to upload your marking guide.
 You can upload up to 3,000 words.

 If you need assistance with getting started on an assignment, how to structure an assignment, or making sense of the assignment instructions and marking schedule, please make an appointment with a learning advisor at Otago Polytechnic through our online booking system (access link from here or here).
 You can come and see a learning advisor in person, or they can contact you by phone, skype or email.